 5. Wedding venues, especially those close to water or swamps attract mosquitos in the summer and close to sunset - usually right when your cocktail hour starts.
-Some venues spray their areas, how-ever make sure to provide enough bug spray for your guests just in case.
+Some venues spray their areas, however make sure to provide enough bug spray for your guests just in case.

 6. Remember — ANYTHING can happen!

-Tip: Put up a pretty sign at the entrance of your ceremony location, letting people know you prefer a cell-phone free wedding.
+Put up a pretty sign at the entrance of your ceremony location, letting people know you prefer a cell-phone free wedding.
 Also let your officiant announce before the processional to put away their cameras and devices during your ceremony.

-I am pretty sure you’ve seen it before.
+We are pretty sure you’ve seen it before.
 The most gorgeous and romantic photograph of the bride and groom’s first kiss.
 But there is something really distracting on the right-hand side corner, immediately grabbing your eyes attention.

 Uncle Bob perfectly documenting this important milestone moment from the second row with his new I-Pad covering part of the bride’s beautiful dress, blocking the faces and emotions of your guests.
-Not only is this frustrating for your photographer, trying to shoot around the obstacle but I am sure you much rather prefer high quality wedding photographs form a professional over crooked cell phone images from your relatives (no offense!).
+Not only is this frustrating for your photographer, trying to shoot around the obstacle but we are sure you much rather prefer high quality wedding photographs form a professional over crooked cell phone images from your relatives (no offense!).

 A cell phone-free ceremony not only guarantees your family and friends will enjoy your moments without any distractions but will also avoid accidental calls or text messages interrupting your I do’s.

-Most of my couples have family, friends and their bridal party coming from out of town to celebrate their wedding.
+Most of our couples have family, friends and their bridal party coming from out of town to celebrate their wedding.
 The typical questions that pop up: What hotel should I book for them?
 How many rooms to we need to block?

 Well, have you ever thought about renting an entire house instead?
 It feels much more personal and it’s a nice way to have everyone stay together.
 It also makes booking much easier and in some cases even cheaper.
 Find out more about Charleston’s most unique places for 2 up to 52 people.